 What are lasers and how do they work?

 A Laser is a high-energy beam of light that can transfer its energy into specific areas of the skin’s tissue to treat skin problems.
 The lasers work by killing the bacteria, and reduce the production of sebum from the sebaceous glands in the skin.

 In Sept 2000 the effectiveness of the Nlite laser in treatment of acne was assessed in a controlled double blind study at the Hammersmith Hospital in London.
 The results of the trial show that for many patients, treatment can suppress acne for up to three months with no side effects.
 Indeed, four out of five patients noticed significant improvement in their acne and a quarter of the patients reported cure of the condition.
 Dr Tony Chu, the Consultant Dermatologist overseeing the trial described the Nlite laser as “the most significant advancement in acne treatment for over twenty years” and “the most important thing is that it has a prolonged effect”.

 Each Nlite laser treatment is usually preceded by a medical microdermabrasion treatment which deeply exfoliates the skin surface to enhance the result of the laser.
 A series of 3 sessions at monthly intervals is usually recommended.

 How can Acne scarring be improved?

 Acne can also leave scars which are permanent and are easier to prevent than to treat.
-Acne scarring can be improved by several methods, including Nlite to stimulate collagen production, laser resurfacing, dermal fillers, subscision, punch excision & Dermal Roller Therapy.
-Clearly, you are best assessed by a Consultant Dermatologist, such as Dr. Mark Hudson-Peacock who has specialist interest and experience in treating acne scarring.
+Acne scarring can be improved by several methods, including Nlite to stimulate collagen production, fractional resurfacing laser, dermal fillers, subscision, punch excision & medical skin needling etc. Clearly, you are best assessed by a Consultant Dermatologist, such as Dr. Mark Hudson-Peacock who has specialist interest and experience in treating acne scarring.
 Prevention of scarring is achievable as long as the treatment is started at an early stage.